OCA/crm/crm_stage_project_task/README.rst

 2. Task Management:

    - Open CRM record
-   - Navigate to "Tasks" tab
+   - Navigate to the "Tasks" tab
    - Click any task to view/edit

 3. Stage Transition Rules:

-   - If validation enabled:
+   - If validation is enabled:

      - System blocks progression until tasks are completed
-     - Shows clear error message
+     - Shows a clear error message

 Bug Tracker
 ===========